SoloVid/SplitTime/README.md

 ## Development Environment
 Make sure you have [Nodejs](http://nodejs.org/download/) installed.

-From the command line, run the following commands to setup development dependencies:
+From the command line, run the following commands to set up development dependencies:
 ```sh
 npm install
 ```